Object-Oriented Programming in Python

 • Triangle and Polygon and also Square and Polygon

 What is duck typing?
-How does it work in Python?
+How does it work in the Python language?

 • Python is a dynamically typed language